Colorado District 8: Yadira Caraveo

 Endorsements: League of Conservation Voters, Population Connection Action Fund; Jewish Democratic Council of America.
 J Street PAC.

-The Odds: Cook Political Report and Inside Elections rate the race as a toss-up, while Sabato’s Crystal Ball rates it as leaning Democratic.
-A September 2023 poll gave Herrell a 1% lead.
-Vasquez has $1.8M while Herrell has $1.1M.
+The odds: The Cook Political Report rates the race as a toss-up, while Sabato’s Crystal Ball and Inside Elections rate it as leaning Democratic.
+While two recent polls gave Herrell leads of 1% and 2%, a more recent poll gave Vasquez a 10% lead.
+Vasquez has about $2.7M cash on hand, while Herrell has about $1.3M as of June 30, 2024.

 Donations by check can be written to "Gabriel Vasquez for Congress" and mailed to: